neuralmagic/docs/src/content/tasks/text-generation/optimization.md

   quantize_non_obq_weights: False
 ```

 Save the recipe to a YAML file called `recipe.yaml`.
-Apply the recipe with the following:
+Apply the recipe with:

 ```bash
 sparsify.run one-shot \